Pollen is a small yellow or white grain that is often observed on bees, but also on flowers.

 It is an important component of plant reproduction and agricultural production systems.
-Although it is so small and invisible to the naked eye, it is of great importance to the environment and to biodiversity.
+Although it is so small and invisible to the naked eye, it has great importance for the environment and for biodiversity.

 What is pollen?

 Pollen is a set of microscopic grains carried by the wind, insects and birds between plants to facilitate fertilization.